joaopedrobiu6/osiris_utils/docs/source/sim_diag.rst

    Post-processor for computing derivatives of diagnostic data.

-   The Derivative class provides a convenient interface for calculating derivatives of various simulation quantities.
+   The Derivative_Simulation class provides a convenient interface for calculating derivatives of various simulation quantities.
    It works as a wrapper around the `Derivative_Diagnostic` class, managing the creation and caching of derivative objects.

    **Derivative Types:**